Tall Clovers is a former legal and finance professional and small business owner.

 Features Common to All KitchenAid Stand Mixers

 Finally, three attachments are typically included with all models: a flat beater, a wire whip and a kneading hook.
-All three attachments are easily secured to the beater shaft with a simple lift and twist, and add to the versatility of the mixer.
+All three attachments are easily secured to the beater shaft with a simple lift and twist, and all add to the versatility of the mixer.
 The flat beater is the ideal accessory for mixing normal to heavy batters.
-The dough hook mixes and kneads heavier yeast doughs, eliminating the need of hand-kneading.
+The dough hook mixes and kneads heavier yeast doughs, eliminating the need for hand-kneading.
 The wire whip incorporates the air required for creating delicious whipped cream and yummy fluffy cakes.

 And the Winner Is . . .

 Unless you are a professional baker and are "whipping up" copious amounts of batters and doughs, the 6-quart KitchenAid Stand Mixer is probably too large for you.
 It is for me.
 Sure, it looks gorgeous sitting on my counter, but so would a smaller 4.5-quart or 5-quart model.

 All things considered, the 5-quart KitchenAid Stand Mixer wins.
 It's powerful enough to mix bread doughs and stiff batters, and large enough to meet holiday baking demands, but it's not so large that my everyday family recipes get lost in the mix (get it?)!

 No matter which size model best fits your needs, there are numerous attachments that can be added, allowing you to make pasta, sausage, and juices with ease.
 Of course, these attachments are sold separately.